 Accordingly, the Fund may use derivative instruments like stock index futures, options on stocks, stock indices, interest rate swaps, forward rate agreements or such other derivative instruments as may be introduced from time to time as permitted under the SEBI Regulations and guidelines.

-Derivative positions in equity instruments for other than hedging purposes shall not exceed 50% of total equity assets of the Scheme.
-The Scheme may take positions in fixed income derivatives up to 50% of the total fixed income assets of the Scheme for the purpose of hedging and portfolio balancing purposes.
-The Scheme shall have derivative exposure as per the SEBI regulations issued and amended from time to time.
+Derivative positions in equity instruments for other than hedging purposes shall not exceed 50% of equity total assets.
+The Scheme shall have derivative exposure as per the SEBI regulations issued and as amended from time to time.